 EXXPEDITION ROUND THE WORLD

-In October 2019, eXXpedition embarked on a pioneering sailing voyage and research mission to circumnavigate the globe.
-The mission set out to sail 30 voyages and take 300 multidisciplinary women 38,000 nautical miles through some of the densest plastic accumulation zones, to tackle the devastating environmental and health impacts of single-use plastic and toxics in the world’s ocean.
+In October 2019, eXXpedition embarked on a pioneering voyage and research mission to circumnavigate the globe.
+The mission set out to sail multidisciplinary crews of women 38,000 nautical miles through some of the densest plastic accumulation zones, to tackle the devastating environmental and health impacts of single-use plastic and toxics in the world’s ocean.

-80 MULTIDISCIPLINARY WOMEN
+156 MULTIDISCIPLINARY WOMEN

-FROM 28 NATIONALITIES
+FROM 38 NATIONALITIES

 Science on Land

-We have analysed more than 2200 individual microplastics!
+We analysed more than 2300 individual microplastics!

-The largest amount we found in a single trawl was recorded near the San Blas islands (leg 5): nearly 500 pieces of plastic.
+The largest amount we found in a single trawl was recorded near the San Blas islands (Leg 5): nearly 500 pieces of plastic.

-The next most abundant locations were in the North Atlantic Gyre (leg 2).
+The next most abundant locations were in the North Atlantic Gyre (Leg 2).

-‘Fragments’ dominated the samples (47% – 88%) with ‘film’ being the next most prevalent microplastics type (up to 35% of the total).
+‘Fragments’ dominated the samples (83.2%) with ‘monofilament line’ being the next most prevalent microplastics type (5.9%).
+Followed by ‘film’ at 5.8%.

-On every voyage leg, Polyethylene (HDPE/PE) has dominated the manta trawl samples, comprising 81% of the microplastics identified.
+On every voyage leg, Polyethylene (HDPE/PE) has dominated the manta trawl samples, comprising 57.1% of the microplastics identified.